6 Reasons Businesses Should Stop Throwing Away Their Cardboard

 • Biodegradable – Wood pulp decomposes in a matter of months if it hasn’t been coated in chemicals.

-However, it’s not all a bed of roses.
-It takes a considerable amount of energy to manufacture new paper or cardboard.
-It’s estimated that the paper industry contributes around 2% of the world’s total carbon footprint.
-When we also factor in how much cardboard we use, it’s clear the answer isn’t clear-cut.
+It takes a considerable amount of energy to manufacture new paper or cardboard evidenced by research estimating that the paper industry contributes around 2% of the world’s total carbon footprint.
+For this reason it's important for the planet that businesses in the UK reduce, repurpose and recycle as much cardboard packaging as possible.

 Why is Recycling Cardboard Important?